-AS91307 4 Credits Demonstrate an understanding of methods and ideas from established practice appropriate to photography (L1 Literacy Standard)
+AS9130 4 Credits Demonstrate an understanding of methods and ideas from established practice appropriate to photography (Level 1 Literacy Standard).

-AS91312 4 Credits Develop ideas in a related series of drawings appropriate to established photography practice ideas within photography
+AS91312 4 Credits Develop ideas in a related series of drawings appropriate to established photography practice.

-AS91317 12 Credits Produce a systematic body of work that shows understanding of art making conventions and
+AS91317 12 Credits Produce a systematic body of work that shows understanding of art making conventions and ideas within photography.